Louisiana National Guard’s 62nd Civil Support Team Welcomes New Commander

 |0

-This work, Louisiana National Guard’s 62nd Civil Support Team Welcomes New Commander [Image 4 of 4], by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Louisiana National Guard’s 62nd Civil Support Team Welcomes New Commander, by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.